Restoring a Backup

 If you want to restore a backup to a different cloud node, or have your backup stored locally, then see Restoring a Backup for a Different Licensed Cloud Node, below.

-1. From the Developer Portal, go to your app’s Backups page.
+2. Use the navigation panel to go to your app’s Backups page.

 To transfer backups between environments, you need a downloaded backup file (.db or .gz) stored locally on your computer.
 This could also be the case if you want to restore a backup that has expired and been deleted from Mendix Cloud.

-If a backup restore fails, you will be notified via your app’s Backup Activity log (in the Backups page of the Developer Portal).
-When this happens, all data that was restored until the point of failure will be present in your database.
+If a backup restore fails, the failure is logged in your app’s Backup Activity log, which you can view on the Backups page when you open your app in Apps.
+If this happens, all data that was restored until the point of failure will be present in your database.
 This will leave the database only partially restored; not all data from the backup file will be present in your database.

 Your database must be large enough to hold the decompressed size of the database as stored in your backup file’s db folder, plus an overhead of 2.25 GB.
 This overhead is employed during the restoration process.